microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 [needs to be called from the entry point](https://github.com/microsoft/DirectXShaderCompiler/blob/adc0363539ef423ca3f6e9d0211a665756b81080/tools/clang/test/CodeGenSPIRV/spv.intrinsicExecutionMode.hlsl#L13) to which it applies.
 It would be much better as an attribute.

-The call to the execution mode builtin requires the enabling extension and capabilities to be added as attributes on the call.
-This seems unnecessary since that information should be available to the compiler through the spirv-headers JSON.
-This would be needed only if the spirv-header have not been updated to include the extension.
-We will need to decide if we want to support that workflow.

 The inline type definitions are also very involved.
 You can see the [sample](https://github.com/microsoft/DirectXShaderCompiler/blob/adc0363539ef423ca3f6e9d0211a665756b81080/tools/clang/test/CodeGenSPIRV/spv.intrinsicTypeInteger.hlsl) to get an idea of how hard it is to define a type.